syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Formatting.md

 * Office2007
 * Office2010

 The visual style can be applied for the StatusBar using `VisualStyle` property.
-The following code example illustrates how to change the visual style for StausBar in EditControl.
+The following code example illustrates how to change the visual style for StatusBar in EditControl.

 **Default**